nadaa/rec-strategies-abm/README.md

 conda activate myenv
 ```
 More commands on using virtual environment in Anaconda is available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 Install the required packages by running:
 ```
 pip install -r requirements.txt
 ```

-If you face errors in insatlling **surprise** package on Windows, run:
+If you face errors in insatlling the **surprise** package on MS Windows, run:
 ```
 conda install -c conda-forge scikit-surprise
 ```
 ### Remote installtion
-We provide a docker image on Docker hub, to pull the image use the following:
+We provide a Docker image on Docker hub, to pull the image use the following:

 ```
 docker pull nadadocker/simulation